alibabacloud-labs/terraform-templates/db-available-zones/README.md

+# Using Terraform to obtain available zones for Alibaba Cloud Database products on global regions

-# Using the terraform scripts under this folder can get the list of available zones for Alibaba Cloud Database products on regions globally
+Using the terraform scripts under this folder can get the list of available zones for Alibaba Cloud Database products on regions globally.

 ## Basic steps